-Whole Body studies done with the purpose of imaging the entire surface of the skin with minimal views, that do not provide evidence of reproducibility, or that do not follow the breadth and scope of this Guideline should be represented as either Dental or Systemic Health studies addressed by this Guideline.
+Whole Body studies done with the purpose of imaging the entire surface of the skin with minimal views, that do not provide evidence of reproducibility, or that do not follow the breadth and scope of this Guideline are not supported by this Guideline.

-3.7 Dental-Oral studies typically employ color palettes of no less than ten colors and are typically formatted at 1°C per color.
-Many laboratories have found it beneficial to use palettes with greater than ten colors however the 1°C per color format should be retained.
+- 3.7.
+Dental-Oral studies typically employ color palettes of no less than ten colors and are typically formatted at 1°C per color.
+Many laboratories have found it beneficial to use palettes different than ten colors however when vasomotor mapping is desired the 1°C per color format should be retained.
 Organ specific and Systemic Health studies may alternatively employ color, grey scale or reverse grey scale palettes that are formatted for eight colors during study acquisition.
-Each palette type is still typically calibrated across a range of 10°C however.
-Post-image processing may then be performed in varying palettes as deemed necessary by the interpreting thermologist.
+Unless a single specific region of interest is being studied each palette type is still typically calibrated across a range of 10°C however.
+Post-image processing may then be performed in varying palettes as deemed necessary by the interpreting thermologist. - 3.8.
+The patient's physical and mental status is assessed and monitored during the examination, with modifications made to the procedure plan

-3.8 The patient's physical and mental status is assessed and monitored during the examination, with modifications made to the procedure plan according to changes in the patient's clinical status during the procedure.
-Also, findings are analyzed throughout the course of the examination to assure that sufficient data is provided to the physician to direct patient management and render a diagnostic impression.

-3.9 Evaluate the patient's physical and mental status prior to discharge.
+- according to changes in the patient's clinical status.
+Also, findings are analyzed throughout the course of the examination to assure that sufficient data is provided to the physician to direct patient management and render a diagnostic impression. - 3.9.
+Evaluate the patient's physical and mental status prior to discharge.
 Additional discharge instructions may include recommendation to schedule follow up appointment with the attending physician, and to resume all medication or dental/medical treatment that may have been discontinued prior to the Dental/Systemic Health infrared study.

-GUIDELINE 4: REVIEW OF THE INFRARED THERMOGRAPHY EXAMINATION
+GUIDELINE 4: REVIEW OF THE INFRA-RED THERMOGRAPH EXAMINATION

-4.1 The data acquired during Dental/Systemic health medical infrared examination should be reviewed to ensure that a complete and comprehensive evaluation has been performed and documented.
-Any exceptions to the routine examination protocol (i.e., study omissions or revisions) should be noted and reasons given.

-4.2 Record all technical findings required to complete the final interpretation so that the measurements can be classified according to the laboratory diagnostic criteria (these criteria may be based on either published or internally generated data, but must be internally validated regardless of the source).
+- 4.1.
+The data acquired during Dental/ Systemic health medical infrared examination should be reviewed to ensure that a complete and comprehensive evaluation has been performed and documented.
+Any exceptions to the routine examination protocol (i.e., study omissions or revisions) should be noted and reasons given. - 4.2.
+Record all technical findings required to complete the final interpretation so that the measurements can be classified according to the laboratory diagnostic criteria (these criteria may be based on either published or internally generated data, but must be internally validated regardless of the source).
 It is recommended that published or internally generated diagnostic criteria should be validated for each thermography system used.
-When validating dental/systemic health infrared diagnostic criteria it is important to realize that equipment, operator and interpretation variability is inherent to this process.
+When validating dental/systemic health infrared diagnostic criteria it is important to realize that equi-

-4.3 Complete required laboratory documentation of the study.

-4.4 Alert Dental/Medical Director or other responsible physician when immediate dental/medical attention is indicated, based on the infrared examination findings.
+- pment, operator and interpretation variability is inherent to this process. - 4.3.
+Complete required laboratory documentation of the study. - 4.4.
+Alert Dental/Medical Director or other responsible physician when immediate dental/medical attention is indicated, based on the infrared examination findings.